OctopusDeploy/blog/blog/2020-06/importing-kubernetes-yaml-in-octopus/index.md

 ![](deployment-paste-yaml.png "width=500")

-The deployment properties and container definitions are then populated in the form:
+The deployment properties and container definitions are then populated in the form.
+Notice that the image version (or tag) has been removed, as this is expected to be selected when a deployment is created:

 ![](populated-deployment.png "width=500")